abdallahalhomsi/abdallahalhomsi/README.md

 - **Number Guessing Circuit** - Number Guessing Digital Circuit (2 Players) Used Verilog and Logical Programming

+- **Winter Olympic Games Database Management System** - By June 2026

+- **Machine Learning Projects Using Various Algorithms and Techniques** - By June 2026

+- **Other ways of approaches to Undecidable Algorithm Project** - By June 2026

 ---
 ## 📚 Academic & Course Projects